drone/docs/content/yaml/docker.md

 ---

 This document introduces the data structures that represent the _docker pipeline_.
 The Docker pipeline is a continuous integration pipeline that executes pipeline steps inside isolated Docker containers.

+<a id="the-resource-interface"></a>

 # The `Resource` interface